Siberia: Geography

-Siberia spans an area of 13.1 e6km2, covering the vast majority of Russia's total territory and almost 9% of Earth's land surface (148940000 km2).
+Siberia spans an area of 13.1 e6km2, covering most of Russia's total territory and almost 9% of Earth's land surface (148940000 km2).
 It geographically falls in Asia but is culturally and politically considered European, since it is a part of Russia.
 Major geographical zones include the West Siberian Plain and the Central Siberian Plateau.

 Eastern and central Sakha comprises numerous north–south mountain ranges of various ages.
 These mountains rise to almost 3000 m, but above a few hundred metres they are almost completely devoid of vegetation.
 The Verkhoyansk Range was extensively glaciated in the Pleistocene, but the climate was too dry for glaciation to extend to low elevations.
 At these low elevations are numerous valleys, many of them deep and covered with larch forest, except in the extreme north where the tundra dominates.
 Soils are mainly turbels (a type of gelisol).
 The active layer tends to be less than one metre deep, except near rivers.

 The highest point is the active volcano Klyuchevskaya Sopka, on the Kamchatka Peninsula.
 Its peak reaches 4750 m.
 The Ukok Plateau is a UNESCO World Heritage Site.